gwDistSys20/gwDistSys20.github.io/hw1/hw1.md

 ### GitHub

 We will use GitHub Classrooms to manage your repositories and submit code.
 You must create a (free) GitHub account if you do not already have one.
-Use [this link](#) to create your repository.
+Use the link at the top of this page to create your repository.

 You should also use this assignment to practice using git and GitHub. *You must create at least one commit and push your code to GitHub for each of the phases listed below to receive full credit.*